 Mentoring comprises perhaps the most important and critical work done by Jaru members.
 It has grown from a natural expression of leadership in the community into a methodical and coordinated approach.
-While the WWK team now coordinates the Mt Theo Program response to substance abuse, domestic and/or family violence, suicidal ideation and general personal difficulties, mentoring from senior Jaru Pirrjirdi members remains an essential element of this casework.
+While the WWK team now coordinates the WYDAC response to substance abuse, domestic and/or family violence, suicidal ideation and general personal difficulties, mentoring from senior Jaru Pirrjirdi members remains an essential element of this casework.
 Jaru mentors are selected from the Senior Jaru group according to important local and cultural factors such as gender, family group and skin name.
 This ensures the greater success of any casework and mentoring and more importantly that the individual at risk is in constant contact with individuals who can support them.

 Through their establishment of meaningful and active lives, Jaru Pirrjirdi members act as role models to the youth of Yuendumu every day.
 Jaru Pirrjirdi members who act as youth workers are in constant contact with the youth of Yuendumu.
 As well as providing activities this role involves conflict resolution, family negotiation and behaviour direction on a daily level.
 This constant contact also enables Jaru workers to identify youth who may be seriously at risk for issues such as substance abuse.